nickk124/robust-outlier-rejection/docs/source/tutorials/functional.rst

 -------------------------------------------------------

-Let's say that we want to fit some model to a dataset, and we know certain, *prior* information about one of the parameters of the model :math:`a`, in advance.
+Let's say that we want to fit some model to a dataset, and we know certain, *prior* information about one of the parameters of the model, :math:`a`, in advance.
 From the point of view of `Bayesian inference <https://en.wikipedia.org/wiki/Bayes%27_theorem>`_, this can be formalized by specifying the *prior probability distribution*, or *prior probability density function* (PDF) of that parameter :math:`p(a)`.
 For example, let's say that for the linear dataset/model above, we know *a priori*